diantyapitaloka/Customer-Segmentation-Banking/README.md

 AI and Machine Learning (ML) move segmentation beyond basic demographics (like age or income) to highly detailed behavioral, psychographic, and transactional segments.

+Long-Term Purpose: The ultimate goal is to offer hyper-personalized products, services, and communication at the right time through the right channel.
+AI analyzes massive datasets—including real-time transaction history, channel usage (mobile vs. branch), sentiment analysis from call center logs, and web navigation—to predict individual customer needs and their propensity to purchase specific products (e.g., a mortgage, an investment product, or a personal loan).

 ### Dataset :
 Please find dataset below: